The Wheeler Dealers: Plot

 Molly Thatcher is a stockbroker languishing in a New York company run by male chauvinist Bullard Bear.
 When the company does poorly, he decides that he has to fire somebody.
 As the only female broker, Molly is the obvious choice since dismissing a male broker would make people think the company is in trouble.
 He assigns her the seemingly impossible task of unloading shares of an obscure company called Universal Widgets, figuring that she will fail, and he will have the excuse he needs to fire her.

 Molly meets Henry Tyroon, an aggressive wheeler dealer who dresses, talks, and acts like a stereotypical Texas millionaire.
 He is interested in her romantically, not Universal Widgets, but decides to help out in order to get closer to her.
 As they spend time together, Molly watches Henry make complicated business deals, often in partnership with his Texan cronies, Jay Ray, Ray Jay, and J.R.
 One example is speculative dealing in modern abstract art, with the aid of Stanislas, a cynical avant-garde painter.

-Molly and Henry have trouble figuring out Universal Widgets' reason for existence; its only factory burned down around the time of World War I. It manufactures nothing and provides no services.
+Molly and Henry have trouble figuring out Universal Widgets' reason for existence; its only factory burned down long ago.
+It manufactures nothing and provides no services.
 (Widgets had something to do with horse-drawn carriages.)
 It is just a corporation on paper whose sole asset is a huge block of shares in AT&T, bought long, long ago when the stock was ridiculously cheap.
 Now it pays out hefty, regular dividends to its few complacent shareholders.

 When Henry makes attempts to take control of Universal Widgets by what appears to be questionable methods, over-enthusiastic government regulator Hector Vanson takes him to court.
 Henry, against all advice, orders oil drilling done on the property, and spreads rumors that investment banks are interested in the company, causing the share price to soar.
 Further complications arise when Jay Ray, Ray Jay, and J.R. get Molly fired so that she will spend more time with Henry.
 She thinks Henry is responsible for her firing.
 She also discovers that he is actually an Easterner and a Yale University graduate; masquerading as a Texan just helps him with his wheeling and dealing.
 The judge dismisses the Federal Securities Commission case when it is determined that all the Universal Widgets shares are in the hands of just a handful of shareholders, not the general public.
-Henry and the Texas trio's shares are sold back to the original owners, the Whipple family, then and there, for a sizable profit.
+Henry and the Texas trio's shares are sold back to the original owners, the Whipple family, for a sizable profit.
 The trio also confess that they were the ones who arranged Molly's dismissal.
 Upon hearing this, she quickly makes up with Henry, and they kiss.